Evaluation of Large Language Models via Coupled Token Generation: Introduction

 \section{Introduction}

-One of the most celebrated aspects of state of the art large language models (LLMs) is that they can solve open-ended, complex tasks across many different application domains such as coding, healthcare and scientific discovery~\cite{bubeck2023sparks, mozannar2022reading, haupt2023ai, romera2023mathematical}.
+One of the most celebrated aspects of state-of-the-art large language models (LLMs) is that they can solve open-ended, complex tasks across many different application domains such as coding, healthcare and scientific discovery~\citep{bubeck2023sparks, mozannar2022reading, haupt2023ai, romera2023mathematical}.
 However, this is crucially what also makes the evaluation and comparison of LLMs very challenging---it is very difficult, if not impossible, to create a single benchmark.
-As a consequence, in recent years, there has been a flurry of papers introducing different benchmarks~\cite{bach2022promptsource,wei2022finetuned,talmor2019commonsense,mishra2022cross,chen2021evaluating,liang2023holistic,longpre2023flan,hendryckstest2021,wang2022self,ouyang2022training,wang2023aligning,chiang2024chatbot,taori2023stanford,zheng2023judging,li2023generative,li2023prd,boubdir2023elo,singhal2023large}.
-In fact, one of the flagship conferences in machine learning has even created a separate datasets and benchmarks track!
+As a consequence, in recent years, there has been a flurry of papers introducing different benchmarks~\citep{bach2022promptsource,wei2022finetuned,talmor2019commonsense,mishra2022cross,chen2021evaluating,liang2023holistic,longpre2023flan,hendryckstest2021,wang2022self,chiang2024chatbot,zheng2023judging,li2023generative,li2023prd}.
+In fact, one of the flagship conferences in machine learning has created a separate datasets and benchmarks track!

-In this context, it is surprising that, in comparison, there has been a paucity of work understanding, measuring or controlling for the different sources of uncertainty present in the evaluations and comparisons of LLMs based on these benchmarks~\cite{miller2024adding,madaan2024quantifying,dubey2024llama,saadfalcon2023ares,boyeau2024autoeval,chatzi2024prediction,dorner2024limits,gera2024justrank}.
+In this context, it is surprising that, in comparison, there has been a paucity of work understanding, measuring or controlling for the different sources of uncertainty present in the evaluations and comparisons of LLMs based on these benchmarks~\citep{miller2024adding,madaan2024quantifying,dubey2024llama,saadfalcon2023ares,boyeau2024autoeval,chatzi2024prediction,dorner2024limits,gera2024justrank}.
 In our work, we focus on one source of uncertainty that has been particularly overlooked, the uncertainty in the outputs of the LLMs under sampling-based decoding.

-Under sampling-based decoding, given an input prompt, LLMs generate a sequence of tokens (\eg, sub-words) as output using a non-deterministic autoregressive process~\cite{bengio2000neural,radford2019language}.
-At each time step, they first use a neural network to map the prompt and the (partial) sequence of tokens generated so far to a token distribution.
-Then, they use a sampler to draw the next token at random from the token distribution.
-Finally, they append the next token to the (partial) sequence of tokens, and continue until a special end-of-sequence token is sampled.
-To illustrate why, in the context of LLM evaluation and ranking, one may like to control for the randomization underpinning sampling-based decoding, we will use a stylized example.